MicrosoftDocs/azure-devops-docs/docs/work/scale/manage-team-assets.md

 You can configure most of your team settings from the common configuration dialog.

->[!NOTE]
+> [!NOTE]
-><b>Feature availability: </b>The common configuration dialog is available from Team Services and the web portal for TFS 2015.1 and later versions.
+> **Feature availability:** The common configuration dialog is available from Team Services and the web portal for TFS 2015.1 and later versions.

 1. To open, click ![gear icon](../_img/icons/team-settings-gear-icon.png), the gear icon, from any team backlog or board to set one or more team settings.